bmdako/docker_demo/README.md

 ```

-Copying the code and Node modules onto the image has the important benefit that we know exactly what code get's deployed.

-But it also means we need to build a new image for every release.
-This is the reason why we apply a repository to the image: When subsequently building the images with the same repository name, the most recent image will be tagged as _latest_.
 To see all images on your system use `sudo docker images`:

 ```
 REPOSITORY           TAG                 IMAGE ID            CREATED              VIRTUAL SIZE bmdako/docker_demo   latest              40bcbe642c78        About a minute ago   250.9 MB
 ```

+Now we're ready to run the container locally on our machine.

+#### Updating the code

+Copying the code and Node modules onto the image has the important benefit that we know exactly what code get's deployed.
+But it also means we need to build a new image for every release.
+This is the reason why we apply a repository to the image: When subsequently building images with the same repository name, only the most recent image will be tagged as _latest_.

 If we apply some changes to the code, we need to build a new image by executing the exact same command as before.
 Now the list of images looks like this: